mionova/100DaysOfCode-Challenge/README.md

 **Date**: June 25, 2021

 **Today's JavaScript Progress**: Another day of practicing algorithms.
+The exercises I completed today focused on the following Array methods:
+1. Array.prototype.sort()
+2. Array.prototype.every()
+3. Array.prototype.some()
+4. Array.prototype.slice()
+I also completed challenges on the 'this' object and wrote a function to generate a chessboard pattern made out of "#" and " ".

 [View Work](https://github.com/mionova/100DaysOfCode-Challenge/tree/main/code/Day-031)
 &nbsp;